loot-midget/borderlands2/README.md

     Vehicle: Kill vehicles while in a vehicle (...One Van Leaves) - 459 Total 144 lines

-## Get skills URL
+## Print skills URL

-Get skills for specific character and prepare URL for site bl2skills.com:
+Extract skills for specific character and prepare URL for bl2skills.com:

 How to use: